brugr9/UEPluginVolumeCreator/README.md

 DICOM images are using a Right-handed System **RhS** of matrix or index coordinates as rows of columns of voxel values in a stack of slices (cp.
 [Adaloglouon 2020], *Medical Image coordinate system (Voxel space)*):

-* X or i: Image width in columns, increases to the right
+* i or X: Image width in columns, increases to the right
-* Y or j: Image height in rows, increases downwards
+* j or Y: Image height in rows, increases downwards
-* Z or k: Image stack depth in slices, increases backwards
+* k or Z: Image stack depth in slices, increases backwards

 Unreal Engine is using a Left-handed System **LhS** based First Person View FPV (cp.
 [Mower-Coord]):